cs1302uga/cs1302-ce12/README.md

    Make sure that any types you create are in the `cs1302.ce12` package.
    Before you continue, make sure your code compiles.

+1. Tell Git to track the `.java` files you just created.
+   What command can be used to tell that they are now tracked?

+1. Commit the changes to your local copy of the exercise repository.
+   Be sure to include a good log message.

 1. Modify the `cs1302.ce12.Driver` class to utilize your redesign.

 1. If you encounter any compililation errors: